PapersOfMathieuNls/clever-commit/combined.md

 In addition, the computed clusters of similar projects turned out to be useful for upper management in order to organize collaborations between teams belonging to different projects.

 ### Communicating effectively:
 During the development of CLEVER, we needed to constantly communicate the steps of our research to developers and project owners.
 It was important to adopt a communication strategy suitable to each stakeholder.
 For example, in our meetings with management, we focused more on the ability of CLEVER to improve code quality and reduce maintenance costs instead of the technical details of the proposed approach.
 Developers, on the other hand, were interested in the potential of CLEVER and its integration with their work environment.

 ### Underestimating the time needed for full deployment of CLEVER:
 Part of our mandate was to develop a working tool.
-It took a tremendous amount of time and effort to bring CLEVER to a production level and integrate it with Ubisoft tool suite.
-Most of the work involved was pure engineering work that went beyond research.
+It took a tremendous amount of time and effort to develop a production tool version of CLEVER, which required a lot of engineering work.
 We recognize that we underestimated the complexity of this task.
 Examples of deliverables we had to produce include automating the acquisition of new commits, presenting the recommendations to the developers, building grammars for various programming languages, creating APIs that interact with any types of client systems, authentication, and authorization of end-users, etc. Overall, the machine learning code represents less than 5% of our code base.
 The lesson here is to manage expectations and to better estimate the project time and effort from an end to end perspective, and not only the research part.

 ## Limitations